roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Use network policies.md

 1. Run the following command to create an application named nginx.
 Then, create a Service named nginx to expose the application.

-    Create an application named nginx.
+    Create an application named nginx:

     ```
     kubectl run nginx --image=nginx